-Sooner or later, you’re going to want to add links to other websites, or even another page in your own site.
-Fortunately, adding links in a WordPress site is pretty straightforward.
+Sooner or later, you’ll want to add links to other websites, or even another page in your own site.
+Fortunately, in a WordPress site it’s pretty straightforward.

 Understand the Two Types of Links

 There are text links and there are image links.
 A text link changes a word or phrase to an active link.
 When your reader clicks on it, they’ll be taken to another web page.
 It could be a different page on your site, or it could link to a totally different site.